deepstreamIO/deepstream.io-storage-postgres/README.md

 })
 ```

-## Installing and migrating to the latest connector version
+## Migrating to the latest connector version

 The latest connector version (3.x) introduces breaking changes at database level for a cleaner data structure: one column for id, one for version, one for value.
-It has not been published to npm in order to avoid disrupting current users installation from the deepstream CLI.

-In order to install it run `npm install github:deepstreamIO/deepstream.io-storage-postgres`.

 For migrating a current database from the v2 connector to v3 check out [this script](https://gist.github.com/jaime-ez/68353c7dfbd00decbcfd6ab394cfb2a8)

+## Installing the previous connector version

+`npm i @deepstream/storage-postgres@2.0.1`

 ## Deepstream v3 users